sineshashi/CRUD/README.md

     Create virtual environment using following command:
         python -m venv env

+    Install all the required packages and dependencies using command: pip install requirements.txt

     Now go to Project directory using cd ./Project and migrate using the command: python migrate.py
             This command will create table in the database.
 Here sqlite is set default.